trankimtung/aws-llmops-workshop/.docs/part-2/50-retrieval-augmented-generation.md

 aws ssm get-parameter --name CustomModelName --query "Parameter.Value"
 ```

-### Enable RAG
+> Note: The foundation model used by the application is defined in the `cdk.json` file in the root of the workshop repository.

-Since enabling RAG is solution constant, the following steps will configure RAG for the workload:
+### Enable RAG in the `constants.py` file

 1. Open the `constants.py` file in the root folder of the workshop repository.